DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 </code-block>
 </code-group>

+Both of these code snippets do the same thing.
+The first one uses object destructuring to assign the `user` and `repo` variables, while the second one uses traditional assignment with a nullish coalescing operator to assign the `repo` variable a default value of `RSSHub` if it is not provided in the request URL.

 ### Getting data from the API

-Once we have the user input, we can use it to make a request to the API.
-In most of the cases, you will need to use `got` from `@/utils/got`(a customised [got](https://www.npmjs.com/package/got) wrapper) to make HTTP requests.
-See [got documentation](https://github.com/sindresorhus/got/tree/v11#usage) for more information.
+After we have the user input, we can use it to make a request to the API.
+In most cases, you will need to use `got` from `@/utils/got` (a customized got wrapper) to make HTTP requests.
+For more information, please refer to the [got documentation](https://github.com/sindresorhus/got/tree/v11#usage).

 <code-group>
 <code-block title="Object destructuring" active>